Ascrod/readerview/README.md

 Reader View may also be activated by selecting "Enter Reader View" from the View menu, or by using the keyboard shortcut Ctrl + Alt + R.

-If you prefer to see the Reader Mode button in the URL bar as it is in Firefox, you can set the `extensions.reader.location.urlbar` preference in `about:config` to `true`.

 Many features in Reader View are identical between Mozilla Firefox and this add-on, such as:

 * Parse and render a page cleanly and clutter-free